12 May 25

 1) Minify CSS, JavaScript, and HTML

-If you’re using WordPress, plugins like WP Rocket or Autoptimize can handle minification without any coding.
+If youโre rocking WordPress, plugins like WP Rocket or Autoptimize will do the heavy lifting without you lifting a finger.

 2) Compress and Optimize Images